vhphuoc1102/employee-management-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.

 ## Development server
-Run 'npm install'
+Run 'npm install'.

-Run 'ng add @angular/material'
+Run 'ng add @angular/material'.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.